memgraph/docs/cypher-manual/clauses/set.md

 ## 3. Setting node labels

 The `SET` clause can be used to set the label on a node.
-If the node has a label, a new one will be added while the old one is left as is.
+If the node has a label, a new one will be added while the old one is left as is:

 ```cypher
 MATCH (c { name: 'Germany' })